marjansd/OPV-performance-prediction/README.md

  ├── config_P3HT_PCBM.txt
  └── config_PM6_Y6.txt
 📓 morphology_rf_feature_selection.ipynb
-📄 requirements.txt
 📘 README.md

 ## 📥 Input Files Description

 ### 📊 Morphology Descriptor CSVs (for model training)
 Files with 150 samples each, 17 features, and one target (Jsc or FF).
 Use subsets of 25, 50, or 100 morphologies if needed.
+The 25th subset starts from the first second row to the 26th row of the main uploaded file.
+You can create a separate CSV file for the desired dataset size and upload that one.

 ### 🎻 Random Seed CSVs (for Violin Plots)
-These store R² or MSE scores across 100 random seeds.
+The files are test R²  scores across 100 random seeds(10 for clustering and 10 for splitting data) for 25, 50,100, and 150 dataset sizes.
-Used to generate violin plots (plotting code not included).
+These files are used to generate violin plots (plotting code not included).

 ### 🛠️ Config Files
 Text files with simulation parameters (mobility, V<sub>oc</sub>, solver settings, etc.) used by XDD for each material system.